kingdonb/taking-bartholo/README.md

 Everything is driven by tagging.

-You tag a Docker image, which knows its own `BUILD_ID` that corresponds with an OCI content image (`spin registry push`) and that's what Spin runs.
-All of this happens in CI, on every branch and tag pushed.
+Tagging a commit builds a Docker image, which knows its own `BUILD_ID`.
+That id corresponds with a matching OCI content image tag (that contains the wasm, and we use `spin registry push` to create it.)

+At dev time, `BUILD_ID` is a tag with a timestamp.
+At release time, it's our semantic app release version.
+The blog is our app, the shim spin is merely an incidental bit of complexity that we have to carry around with us until the `runtimeClass` in Deployment spec has more broad use and acceptance in K8s.

+See also: [kwasm-operator][] for more about that idea!

+That OCI content image is what Spin runs your Wasm application (our blog) from.
+All of this image building happens in CI, on every branch and tag pushed.

+### Testing Locally

-There is no need to install Docker for local development at all, but you need to enable GitHub Actions on your own fork to push new Docker images to GHCR.io.
+There is no need to install Docker for local development at all, but you will need to enable GitHub Actions on your own fork to push new images to GHCR.io.

 <a id="tldr"/>

 The `Makefile` has some provisions for testing locally, and now also releasing.

+* `make` - with Docker installed, this should build an image and test it.

 You can type `make` to build an image locally, but it will not work without the corresponding OCI artifact that is made from the `consolidated.yaml` workflow.

+You're meant to use CI with OCI.
+It's in the name, for real!

+Don't try to do CI's whole job on your workstation.
+You can package versioned releases of the "blog" as a Helm chart, just follow the guide below!

+### Release tl;dr

+The commands below are for previewing before tagging a release.
+You should be able to use the images that CI produces for you to build the confidence.

+When you are confident, follow the Release Guide below to push your Helm chart.

+#### How to get confident

+We push two images together, with a matching build-id from CI as explained.

+So get CI running first, then run these and maybe read the `Makefile`:

+* `gh repo set-default` - to tell the `gh` CLI about your fork.
+* `make gh-latest-build-id` - to get the latest successful build-id.
+* `make test-latest` - run `make test TAG=%s` where %s is the build-id.

+You can use this to verify the output of CI is what you want to deploy.

-Follow the Release Guide below, (it should be OK to `tl;dr` at this point!)
+Once you are confident, follow the Release Guide below!

+(It should be quite OK to `tl;dr` beginning at this point!)

 ### Release Guide